cucumber/docs/content/docs/gherkin/reference.md

 compare the *actual* outcome (what the system actually does) to the *expected* outcome (what the step says the system is supposed to do).

-An observation *should* be on an **observable** output.
-That is, something that comes *out* of the system (report, user interface, message), and not something deeply buried inside it (like a database).
+An outcome *should* be on an **observable** output.
+That is, something that comes *out* of the system (report, user interface, message), and not a behaviour deeply buried inside the system (like a minor change to a database).

 Examples: